Life writing: Portrayal of a subject or writer

+Psychological and physical distress

+Authors may experience psychological and physical effects when writing about their personal trauma.
+The risk of writing about personal trauma can be divided into two types, the first being the production of a life writing piece which involves an emotional and physical toll on the author as they relive their hardest moments.
+The second type is the reception which comes after the author has published their work.
+Writing a life story can cause a relinquishment of agency as the author no longer has control and their work is up to the interpretations of the public.
+The process of writing, editing, and polishing a traumatic life writing piece can put pressure on a writer and may pose the risk of re-traumatization.

 Academic study

 There are now Centres for Life Writing Research at the University of Oxford, King's College London, and the University of Sussex.

 The Centres are multi-disciplinary, with contributors from history, sociology, anthropology, philosophy, cultural studies and psychology as well as English language and literature and aim to produce academic publications in the field of life writing as well as contributing through other mediums, such as television, radio and the internet.

 The University of Sussex Library is also home to the Mass-Observation Archive, a large collection of material from everyday life, personally kept routines and diaries that were collated between 1937 and the early 1950s.
 More recently Mass-Observation Archive has been collecting new material since the early 1980s, in order to generate a comparable record of everyday life from a personal perspective.
 The archive is considered of great social and cultural importance as well as supplying previously unheard accounts and stories of routine wartime and contemporary Britain.

 The International Auto/Biography Association holds a biannual conference which brings together some of the leading scholars in the field.